dotnet/docs-maui/docs/fundamentals/single-project.md

 :::image type="content" source="media/single-project/platform-code.png" alt-text="Platform-specific code screenshot.":::

 At build time, the build system only includes the code from each folder when building for that specific platform.
-For example, when you build for Android the files in the _Platforms\Android_ folder will be built into the app package, but the files in the other _Platforms_ folders won't be.
+For example, when you build for Android the files in the *Platforms\Android* folder will be built into the app package, but the files in the other *Platforms* folders won't be.
 This approach uses multi-targeting to target multiple platforms from a single project.
 Multi-targeting can be combined with partial classes and partial methods to invoke native platform functionality from cross-platform code.
 For more information, see [Invoke platform code](~/platform-integration/invoke-platform-code.md).

 In addition to this default multi-targeting approach, .NET MAUI apps can also be multi-targeted based on your own filename and folder criteria.
-This enables you to structure your .NET MAUI app project so that you don't have to place your platform code into sub-folders of the _Platforms_ folder.
+This enables you to structure your .NET MAUI app project so that you don't have to place your platform code into child-folders of the *Platforms* folder.
 For more information, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

 Multi-targeting can also be combined with conditional compilation so that code is targeted to specific platforms: